Sam-Ballantyne/DevNotes/Networks/ProtocolsAndPorts.md

 * Network Time protocol
 * NTP server can reply to client requests as to the exact time
 * Replies are done in UTC to avoid timezone issues

+## Transmission Control Protocol

+### TCP

+* One of the most important protocols for the modern internet
+* Protocol for a 3 way handshake
+  * Client sends a SYN (synchronise message) to the server
+  * Server responds with a SYN-ACK
+  * Client responds ACK
+  * Now a session has been established and a connection between the client and the server exists
+  * Once this has been established we can use another protocol like HTTP to send and request data
+  * Means we can request that data be resent if the we as the client does not receive it and respond saying we have received the data when we do

+* Also uses a 4 way disconnect
+  * 1st device sends FIN message
+  * 2nd device sends a FIN-ACK
+  * 1st device sends anther FIN message
+  * 2nd device sends another FIN-ACK message and the session is ended
+* Alternatively a devices sends a TCP RST (reset) message (immediately severes the connection)

+### UDP

+* User Datagram Protocol, another transport layer protocol
+* UDP wraps up some application level data
+* Then sends it onto the network to an address
+* No handshake or session is established
+* Hence there is no reliable communication (message may or may not be received)
+* Used for small efficient data transfer